 To best meet the most specific requirements of the education, research and culture community, GARR is able to design custom network solutions and services.

-GARR network is unique and differs from commercial providers not only in its institutional nature, but also for its extremely high transmission capacity (from 100 Mbps to 100 Gbps) in both download and upload.
+GARR network is unique and differs from commercial providers not only in its institutional nature, but also for its extremely high transmission capacity (up to 200 Gbps) in both download and upload.
 GARR governance model promotes inclusiveness and involves users in decision-making on the future evolution of the network and digital infrastructures.
 Unlike with commercial providers, users on GARR network aren't just consumers of data, content and services; they can also share their own resources for the benefit of the scientific community, thus becoming active contributors.

 Thanks to an extensive system of interconnections with other national research networks and the interoperability of protocols and services, Italian researchers can collaborate with partners around the world.
 GARR, in fact, has always been an integral part of the European research network GÉANT, which it owns together with the other European NRENs.
 GARR is also connected to the main global research networks and international bodies that develop and govern international infrastructures, such as the IETF, the Internet Society and e-IRG.